 I enjoyed the atmosphere of Bar Pink; Its black walls, booths with torn vinyl seats and black tables lacquered with glitter.
 In the bathroom, concert bills adorned the walls and made for good reading when you had to take a piss.
 The cash-only beer was cheap, the cocktails were stiff, and the bartenders were age appropriate for the atmosphere.
 It was punk rock mixed with a bit of lounge and a lemon zest of infidelity.
 Add a maraschino cherry for garnish.

 John Reis (also known as the Swami) of Rocket From the Crypt and his ex-wife were co-owners of Bar Pink, but I’ve been told that she put in most of the hard work to keep it running.
 From multiple accounts, she was the true champion of that bar.
 I’m not trying to discredit Reis, either.
 He was known for impromptu secret shows at the bar, which in itself is a treat.
-I’m sure fans of his helped spread the word of the bar, especially in its infant years.
+I’m sure fans of his helped spread the word of Bar Pink, especially in its infant years.
 I like to think he had a big hand to play in the musical aspects of the bar.